 One of the brilliant things about the third sector is its desire to challenge the status quo.
-It devises creative ways – often times collaboratively – to make society a better place.
-It’s one argument that our creativity and innovation is borne out of having to box clever within tight budgets.
-I think it’s about something much more human.
-People, compassion and the hunger for social justice are at the heart of any third sector organisation.
+It devises creative ways – often times collaboratively – to find solutions to systems that just aren’t working.
+It’s true that much of this innovation is borne out of having to box clever within tight budgets.
+But I think it’s about something much more human.
+People, compassion and being hangry for social justice are at the heart of any third sector organisation.

-So when we know that many young people aren’t getting access to mental health support services when they most need it, it’s upsetting.
-Pick up a newspaper and the sobering stats are there in black and white: 7000 young people in Scotland falling through the gaps each year; and a heartbreaking 10 year high for the number of deaths by suicide in the 15-24 age group.
+We know that many young people aren’t getting access to mental health support services when they most need it.
+Pick up any newspaper and the sobering stats are there in black and white: 7000 young people in Scotland falling through the gaps each year; and a heartbreaking 10 year high for the number of deaths by suicide in the 15-24 age group.
 Surely a wake up call for creative thinking now or risk stoking the fire of mental ill health into adulthood.

 But there’s another issue here that’s often overlooked and it’s about young people accessing a different kind of support.